When can we reconstruct the ancestral state? Beyond Brownian motion: Applications

 \section{Applications}

-In this section, we will apply our results to several popular trait evolution models including Ornstein-Uhlenbeck (OU), reflected Brownian motion (RBM) model, and Cox-Ingersoll-Ross (CIR) models.
+In this section, we will apply our results to several popular trait evolution models including Ornstein-Uhlenbeck (OU), reflected Brownian motion (RBM) model, bounded Brownian motion (BBM) model, and Cox-Ingersoll-Ross (CIR) models.
 Since we focus on the ancestral state reconstruction problem, we consider the classical setting where other parameters of the models are known.